Skip to main content

 Thriving and adaptable wine culture

 Wine is grown in 13 regions across Germany with a wide range of distinctive regional characteristics.
 Germany has around 103,000 hectares under vine and some 15,000 or so producers, making it a medium-sized producer when compared to other wine-producing nations.
-Production in 2021 stood at 8.45 million hectolitres.
-Around 10% of Germany’s total wine-producing area is given over to organic wine production.
+Production in 2023 stood at 8.6 million hectolitres.
+Around 13.6% of Germany’s total wine-producing area is given over to organic wine production.
 Germany’s wine-growing areas are some of the most northerly in the world.
 Most are located in the south and south-west of the country, the exceptions being the regions of Saxony and Saale-Unstrut.
 The three largest wine-producing areas are Rheinhessen, Pfalz and Baden.
 While over 100 different grape varieties are cultivated in Germany, around 20 dominate the market, particularly the white Riesling and Müller-Thurgau grapes.
-White wine accounts for 68% of German wine production.
+White wine accounts for around 68% of German wine production.
 Red wine makes up 32%, with Pinot Noir and Dornfelder as the leading varietals.
 In 2021, the German Commission for UNESCO included Germany’s wine culture in the country’s “intangible cultural heritage”.

 Traditions and new habits